webclinic017/edgedb/docs/reference/stdlib/numbers.rst

                   std::bit_not(r: int32) -> int32
                   std::bit_not(r: int64) -> int64

-    Bitwise negation operator for 2 intergers.
+    Bitwise negation operator for 2 integers.

     Bitwise negation for integers ends up similar to mathematical negation because typically the signed integers use "two's complement"